 Ultrasonography and genetic testing are commonly utilized methods for the diagnosis of PKD.
 Among these, ultrasound examination is considered a reliable, non-invasive and widely available technique for identifying renal cysts.
 According to the criteria described by Schirrer et al. (2021), these cysts generally appear as clearly defined, round, anechoic structures situated within the renal cortex or at the corticomedullary junction.
 Nevertheless, some ultrasonographic findings, such as the medullary rim sign, are not specific indicators of PKD because they can also be observed in healthy cats.
 The renal resistive index (RRI) has also been investigated as a parameter to assess renal blood flow and perfusion in affected animals.
 Furthermore, additional abnormalities of the urinary tract detected during evaluation may not necessarily be directly associated with PKD but could represent concurrent conditions related to aging.
 For instance, Bonazzi et al. (2007) documented chronic cystitis in about 29.5% of cats examined during PKD screening.

 Management of PKD in cats is primarily supportive in nature.
 Once clinical signs develop, treatment becomes difficult and generally follows therapeutic approaches commonly used for chronic kidney disease (CKD).
 These measures may include administration of subcutaneous fluids to correct dehydration, use of phosphate-binding agents, implementation of appropriate dietary modifications, and supplementation with omega-3 fatty acids such as docosahexaenoic acid (DHA) to support renal function.
 The present case report describes the incidental identification of PKD through ultrasonographic examination in a Persian cat that was initially evaluated for feline lower urinary tract disease (FLUTD).
-This report outlines the diagnostic findings and the integrated management strategy adopted in this case, with the objective of adding to the currently limited but expanding clinical information available on feline PKD.
+This report outlines the diagnostic findings and the integrated management strategy adopted in this case, to add to the currently limited but expanding clinical information available on feline PKD.

 Case report

 A two-year-old male Persian cat with a body weight of approximately 5 kg was brought to the Medicine Outpatient Unit at the University Veterinary Hospital, Kokkalai, Kerala, India with a two-day history of anuria.
-The owner additionally reported that the cat had shown complete loss of appetite and had not passed feces during this period.
+The owner additionally reported that the cat had shown a complete loss of appetite and had not passed feces during this period.
 During clinical examination, the animal appeared lethargic and depressed.
 The conjunctival mucous membranes were pale roseate in color, peripheral lymph nodes were within normal limits on palpation and the rectal temperature was slightly below normal at 100.1°F. Palpation of the abdomen caused discomfort and revealed a small but tense urinary bladder.
 Examination of the external genital region showed congested penile mucosa along with fine sand-like material adhering to the penile tip, suggestive of crystalluria or possible urethral obstruction.

 Hematological and serum biochemical investigations were subsequently performed (Table 1).
 Abdominal ultrasonography demonstrated a markedly enlarged urinary bladder containing numerous hyperechoic particles.
 Evaluation of the kidneys further revealed multiple fluid-filled cystic structures; four well-defined cysts were observed in each kidney, mainly located near the corticomedullary junction (Fig. 1–4).
 No cystic alterations were detected in the liver or other abdominal parenchymal organs.
 Based on ultrasonographic diagnostic criteria, the identification of more than two cysts in each kidney was indicative of bilateral PKD.